Fracturist/HaoGuo.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist at the science and technology research institute of CTG, China.
+I am a research scientist at the CTG Institute of Science and Technology, China.
 My research focus is on *numerical method for scale-resolving turbulence simulations*, *engineering problems of turbulent heat and mass transfer*, and *research program/software developing for renewable-energy industry*.
 If you are seeking any form of academic cooperation, please feel free to contact me at *guoh19@proton.me*.

 # Interests